honnalmanja/java_mvvm_practice/README.md

 # java_mvvm_practice

-This is a simple task Manager app that shows implementation of MVVM pattern, RxJava, RxAndroid, Dagger, Room and Retrofit
+This is a simple task Manager app using <b>Java</b> language that shows implementation of MVVM pattern, RxJava, RxAndroid, Dagger, Room and Retrofit